avaughn271/AdmixtureBayes/README.md

 **--top_trees_to_plot** (optional) The number of top trees to plot.
 If the value is greater than the total number of minimal topologies, the total number of minimal topologies will be used instead.
 Default value is 3.

-**--write_rankings** (optional) The name of a file to which the minimal topologies and their likelihoods?????? will be written.
+**--write_rankings** (optional) The name of a file to which the minimal topologies and their posterior probabilities will be written.
 If not specified, no such file will be written.

 ## This produces (in the current working directory)

-**topology_i.pdf** One such plot will be produced for all *i* from 1 to the given number of trees to plot.
+***topology_i.pdf*** One such plot will be produced for all *i* from 1 to the given number of trees to plot.

-If **--write_rankings** is specified, a file with the set of all minimal topologies and their likelihoods!!! will be produced.
+If **--write_rankings** is specified, a file with the set of all minimal topologies and their posterior probabilities will be produced.

 ## (ii) Top Trees with Branch Estimates - input is of the form: